Transcriptions and accessibility

 Symbols and special characters

-• Reasoning: Special characters and symbols can make web content difficult to read for users with disabilities, especially those who use assistive technologies.
+• Special characters and symbols can make web content difficult to read for users with disabilities, especially those who use assistive technologies.

 • Examples: